pwhipp/monsuite/documentation/index.rst

 #.
 Provide efficient stable democratic self government that respects minorities and individuals.
 #.
 Eliminate the potential for political corruption.

+We aim to deliver these improvements through the use and adoption of appropriate technology to support:

+#.
+A collectively maintained body of law and manifesto
+#.
+Effective use of experts and gathering of evidence in support of legal changes and improvements.
+#.
+Issue based voting

 .. toctree::
    :maxdepth: 2
    :caption: Contents: